mruck/athena/README.md

 # Athena
 Athena is a prototype web application fuzzer.
 It instruments the target application to collect metrics that inform parameter mutations, with the goal of detecting security violations.
-Currently, Athena identifies SQL injection and unhandled Rails exceptions, flagging those that are potentially dangerous.
+Currently, Athena identifies SQL injection and unhandled exceptions, flagging those that are potentially dangerous.
+Athena only runs against Rails targets, but in the future I expect to extend to Go and Java.

 ### Architecture
 Athena relies on an OpenAPI spec (aka Swagger) to understand the endpoints that are exposed by the application, and create appropriate http requests that match the schema provided.
 Specific swagger benefits include: